abem93/fullstack-knowledge-base-/Angular/Components-and-DataBinding-Deep-Dive/notes.md

   # Property & Event Binding Overview
   - property and event binding can be used on html elements, properties and events as well as directives... properties and events as well as components.
   # Binding to Custom Properties
+  - use @input() and add to import core to allow elements to be seen from outside.
   # Assigning an Alias to Custom Properties
   # Binding to Custom Events
   # Assigning an Alias to Custom Events